 Stir water until sugar has completely dissolved.
 Turn off heat.
-Dissolving the sugar has created a syrup, which will ensure that the popsicles have a smooth texture.
+Dissolving the sugar will create a syrup, which will ensure that the Popsicles have a smooth texture.

 Remove green tops from strawberries.

-Puree strawberries in a blender until are completely smooth.
+Puree strawberries in a blender until they are completely smooth.

-Fill popsicle molds and freeze mixture until completely solid.
-This will probably take at least two hours.
+Fill Popsicle molds and freeze mixture until completely solid.
+This will probably take at least 2 hours.

 - If strawberries aren't in season, use frozen strawberries for this recipe.
-Defrost them so that you can puree and mix them with the other ingredients, but otherwise, they are every bit as good.
+Defrost them so that you can puree and mix them with the other ingredients—they are every bit as good as fresh.